 Also, there are unspoken social pressures on parents when they are making decisions about whether their child is ready for preschool.
 Subtle factors such as the language around the practice of ‘redshirting’ (delaying the start of school until the compulsory school entry age) or “holding your child back a year” can make parents feel they are affecting their child’s success.

 Using age to determine whether children are ready for school is not an exact science.
 Just look at the school entrance ages around the world.
 Finland is held up as a model of success and their compulsory school starting age is 7.
 While the schooling systems in Australia and New Zealand are similar, Finland has a radically different approach to education which emphasises play, creativity and collaboration for all nine years children attend school.

 Both Australian and New Zealand have comprehensive Early Childhood Curriculums delivered in early childhood settings by trained educators.
-Early childhood education is proven to set children up for success in their future schooling.
+Early childhood education is intentional teaching, not babysitting.
+It is proven to set children up for success in their future schooling.

-Research shows that lowering the age for school entry is often not the magic key to academic success.
+Research shows that lowering the preschool starting age is often not the magic key to academic success.
 But children participating in quality early childhood education may just be the answer.

 If you are interested in international coverage on the school starting age debates, here is a snapshot of recent articles on this subject.
 These articles all recommend a later start to formal schooling:

 - Holding them back: What age should kids really start school?

 - Finland’s school system influencing NSW parents on school starting age: academic